A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 To accelerate top-$k$ token identification, SparQ~\cite{DBLP:conf/icml/RibarCHBLO24} identifies the $r$ most significant elements in the incoming query vector and selectively retrieves the corresponding components along the hidden dimension of the cached key matrix $K$ for approximate attention computation.
 To overlap prefetching latency, InfiniGen~\cite{lee2024infinigenefficientgenerativeinference} employs asynchronous prefetching, utilizing indices of salient KV entries selected by queries from the previous layer to retrieve KV cache entries in the current layer.
 To ensure maximum model performance, RecycledAttention~\cite{xu2024recycledattentionefficientinference} sustains the entire KV cache during inference computations, yielding no improvements in memory efficiency.
 The approach performs periodic top-$k$ token selection to identify salient tokens.
 Moreover, MagicPIG~\cite{DBLP:journals/corr/abs-2410-16179} shows that attention-based top-$k$ selection may incur performance degradation.
 To address this limitation, they introduce a novel heterogeneous computing framework leveraging Locality Sensitive Hashing (LSH) techniques.
-The system stores LSH hash tables and performs attention estimation on CPU.
+The system stores LSH hash tables and performs attention estimation on CPU. { Recently, Loki~\cite{singhania2024lokilowrankkeysefficient} is a sparse attention method motivated by the observation that attention key vectors lie in a low-dimensional space, leveraging PCA-based dimensionality reduction and dynamic top-k token selection to significantly reduce computation and memory overhead while preserving model accuracy.
+LoopServe~\cite{li2025loopserve} is an adaptive two-phase LLM acceleration system that combines online attention sparsification and progressive KV compression to deliver fast and high-quality inference in these challenging settings.